 Other students not accepted for admission may be advised to attend another accredited institution to demonstrate their ability to complete post-secondary work successfully before reapplying for admission to Huntington University.

 International students may be asked to provide evidence of English language proficiency by taking the Test of English as a Foreign Language (TOEFL).
-International students who meet other academic requirements for admission to the University but score below 75 on the computer-based TOEFL iBT or 6.0 on the IELTS may have their admission deferred until they can provide evidence of adequate English language skills or may be admitted to Huntington University's Intensive English Program before being granted regular admission as a full-time degree seeking student.
+International students who meet other academic requirements for admission to the University but score below 75 on the computer-based TOEFL iBT or 6.0 on the IELTS may have their admission deferred until they can provide evidence of adequate English language skills.

-Applicants anticipating participation in athletics must meet admission requirements to be regularly enrolled as a full-time student in good standing and, in addition, must meet NAIA requirements in two of the following in order to be eligible for athletics in the freshman year: have earned above a C average in high school, be in the top half of the graduating class and have an 860 SAT in Critical Reading and Math or 18 ACT (NAIA requirements subject to change annually).
+Applicants anticipating participation in athletics must meet admission requirements to be regularly enrolled as a full-time student in good standing and, in addition, must meet NAIA requirements in two of the following in order to be eligible for athletics in the freshman year: have earned a minimum overall high school GPA of 2.0 on a 4.0 scale, be in the top half of the graduating class and have an 860 SAT in Critical Reading and Math or 16 ACT (NAIA requirements subject to change annually).
 In order to compete athletically, students must complete the registration process via the NAIA website at www.playnaia.org.

 Huntington University admits individuals of any race to all the rights, privileges, programs and activities accorded or made available to every student and does not discriminate on the basis of race, class, sex or age in the administration of its educational policies, admission policies, scholarship and loan policies and athletic and other administrative programs.